01-edu/public/subjects/sortlistinsert.en.md

 ### Instructions

-Write a function `SortListInsert` that inserts `data_ref` in the linked list, but it as to remain sorted in ascending order.
+Write a function `SortListInsert` that inserts `data_ref` in the linked list, but keeping the list sorted in ascending order.

-- The list as to be alredy sorted.
+- You can assume that the list passed as an argument is already sorted.

 ### Expected function and structure